monimesl/pulserl/README.md

 If the acknowledgment is not received and a `send_timeout` is specified, a `{error, send_timeout}` is sent to client on timed out.

-The asynchronous mode provides two API.
+The asynchronous mode provides two APIs.
 One returns a `reference()` that will be used to probe for a response or error.
-The other allows one to pass a callback `fun/1` that will be invoke internally by the producer process when there is a response or error.
+The other allows one to pass a callback `fun/1` that will be invoked internally by the producer process when there is a response or error.

 #### Starting a producer